 The Foundation's Impact Investment Program provides debt financing to Calgary and area charities and not-for-profit organizations working in all parts of the community.
 The program augments investments from traditional financial institutions or lends to organizations with credit capacity but who are unable to secure financing from a bank or other financial institution.
-The Foundation offers flexible terms and repayment plans at interest rates proportional to risk.
+The Foundation offers flexible terms, and repayment plans at interest rates proportional to risk.

-As at March 31, 2024, the Foundation has loaned \$30.8 million (2023 - \$26.6 million) to Calgary charities and not-for-profits since the program's inception.
-The Foundation has \$0.5 million (2023 - \$0.5 million) earmarked for loans to specific charities and has received \$21.5 million (2023 - \$17.6 million) in principal and interest payments since the program's inception to this fiscal year end.
+As of March 31, 2025, the Foundation has loaned \$31.6 million (2024 - \$30.8 million) to Calgary charities and not-for-profits since the program's inception.
+The Foundation has \$1.0 million (2024 - \$0.5 million) earmarked for loans to specific charities and has received \$23.0 million (2024 - \$21.5 million) in principal and interest payments since the program's inception to this fiscal year end.
+There were no loan losses on any of the Impact Investments.